 - Healthy fats (grass-fed butter, coconut oil, olive oil, avocados)

-- High-quality nuts (e.g. macadamia nuts, pecans – no peanuts!)
+- High-quality nuts (e.g., macadamia, pecans – no peanuts!)

 In moderation (Neutral foods)

-- Vegetables with moderate starch content (e.g., carrots, pumpkin)
+- Vegetables with moderate starch content (e.g.Carrots, pumpkin)

-Avoid (Pro-inflammatory foods)
+Avoid (Inflammatory foods)

-- Sugar &refined carbohydrates
+- Sugar &and refined carbohydrates

-- Grain &Pulses (e.g. wheat, oats, beans)
+- Grains &and legumes (e.g. wheat, oats, beans)

-Dinner &Targeted carbohydrates for better sleep
+Dinner &and targeted carbohydrates for better sleep

 Although the Bulletproof Diet is predominantly low-carb, targeted carbohydrates are allowed in the evening.
 The reason: